SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Selecting blocks and wires {#selecting-blocks-and-wires}

-If you want to move, duplicate or remove one or more blocks that are currently shown on the canvas of the model editor, you first have to select the required blocks.
+If you want to move, duplicate or remove one or more blocks that are currently shown on the canvas of the model editor, you first must select the required blocks.

 To select a single block on the canvas, you just need to click the block.
 With a block, the resulting behavior depends on the mouse button that you use: